800-922-2596 Call Now Book a Free Inspection

 What Bed Bugs Look Like at Each Life Stage

-Knowing what bed bugs look like at different stages of their life can help you spot them more easily.
+Knowing what bed bugs look like at different life stages can help you spot them more easily.
 Since they hide during the day, you might not see them crawling around.
-Instead, you’re more likely to find them while changing sheets, cleaning, or during a close inspection of the mattress and surrounding area.
+Instead, you're more likely to find them while changing sheets, cleaning, or during a close inspection of the mattress and surrounding area.

 All life stages feed on blood and can hide in tiny cracks and seams.
 If you see bugs that match these descriptions, there's a strong chance bed bugs are present.